gboehl/dynare/README.md

 ## macOS

 To simply use a snapshot of Dynare, you have two choices.
-On Matlab, you can use the [snapshot build](http://www.dynare.org/snapshot/macosx/) provided by Dynare.
+On MATLAB, you can use the [snapshot build](http://www.dynare.org/snapshot/macosx/) provided by Dynare.
 On Octave, you can simply install [Homebrew](https://brew.sh/) and run
 ```brew install dynare --HEAD``` (See the Install Dynare (unstable) section of